classicoman2/Pd1_2021/README.md

 ### 1. Sketch and Wireframe Requirements

 - [ ] 1.1 - Create an **Sketch** of the mobile & desktop layouts (1h) and store it in images inside the folder `/sketch` in this repository.
-- [ ] 1.2 - Create a Wireframe based on the Sketch and store it in images inside the folder `/wireframe` in this repository.
+- [ ] 1.2 - Create a Wireframe based on the Sketch and store it in images inside the folder `/wireframe` in this repository. **Make some research on this kind of pages and try to create a layout as realisic as possible**.
 - [ ] 1.3 - The project description and wireframe is approved by the **Product Owner**

 ### Layout Requirements